DiddiLeija/DiddiLeija/README.md

 > Join me, and together, we can rule the galaxy.
 > \- Darth Vader

-We don't have the power to rule the galaxy, but we can build cool, useful stuff together.
+We don't have the power to rule the galaxy (not yet), but we can build cool, useful stuff together.
 Why don't you take a look for my repositories, and maybe find good ways to improve them?
 I will appreciate anything you could do for me and my repos...

 <!---